SeedSigner/seedsigner/README.md

 <p>
 The verify command will attempt to decrypt the signature file (sha256.sig) by trying each public key already imported into your computer.
 If the public key we just imported (via fetch-keys), manages to: (a) successfully decrypt the .sig file , and (b), that result matches exactly to the clear-text equivalent (.sha256) of the .sig file, then its "a good signature"!

 Crucially, we must still manually check who *exactly* owns the Key ID which gave us that "Good signature".
 Thats what the warning message means- Who does the matching key really belong to?
-We will start by looking at keybase.io to see if it is "The Seedsigner project"'s public Key or not.
+We will start by looking at keybase.io to see if it is "The SeedSigner project"'s public Key or not.
 Note that it is the file hashes of .sig and .sha256 that *verify* compares, not their raw contents.

 </p>
 </details>
 <br>

-Now to determine ***who*** the Public key ID belongs to: Goto [Keybase.io/seedsigner](https://keybase.io/seedsigner)
+Now to determine ***who*** the Public key ID belongs to: Goto [Keybase.io/SeedSigner](https://keybase.io/seedsigner)
 <BR>
 ![SS - Keybase Website PubKey visual matching1_Cropped-80pct](https://user-images.githubusercontent.com/91296549/215326193-97c84e35-5570-4e52-bf3f-e86d367c8908.jpg)